hidenori-shinohara/hidenori-shinohara.github.io/_posts/courses/math620/2019-09-09-smooth-manifold-cheat-sheet.md

   $\eta_p$ is an alternating $k$-tensor, so it takes $k$ vectors.
 * $X_1, \cdots, X_k$ are vector fields, so $X_{1, p}, \cdots, X_{k, p}$ are vectors.
 * Thus $\eta_p(X_{1, p}, \cdots, X_{k, p})$ is a real number.

-I like the textbook's definition better.

-> A smooth section of $\bigwedge^kM$ is called a differential $k$-form, or just a $k$-form;
-> this is just a smooth tensor field whose value at each point is an alternating tensor.

 Note that the textbook uses $\bigwedge^k T\mathbb{R}^n$ to mean $\bigwedge^k T^*\mathbb{R}^n$ in this class.